platinprotocol/tokensale/README.md

 ## Notes:

 1. We used duplicated code blocks to set TGE contract (PlatinToken, PlatinICO) to avoid circular importing issues.
-2. Due to the solidity inheritance limitations the code of OpenZeppelin's FinalizableCrowdsale contract was copied directly to the PlatinICO contract to use it's finalize feature.
+Also their are small and differ.
-3. Additional Token capabilities that tweak transfer functionality obviously increase the price for the token transfers.
+2. Additional Token capabilities that tweak transfer functionality obviously increase the price for the token transfers.
 It's acceptable for the PTNX Token economic model.
-4. In our tests we based on the fact that Open Zeppelin had tested and audited their contracts we extended so we omited test duplication.
+3. In our tests we based on the fact that Open Zeppelin had tested and audited their contracts we extended so we omited test duplication.
-5. To run tests or migrations the truffle framework should be installed.
+4. To run tests or migrations the truffle framework should be installed.
-6. Before every run of the tests please (re)start the ganache-cli manually with the following parameters:
+5. Before every run of the tests please (re)start the ganache-cli manually with the following parameters:
 ```
 ./node_modules/.bin/ganache-cli -p 8545 --gasLimit 0x7a1200
 ```
-7. To run test call
+6. To run test call
 ```
 npm run test
 ```
-8. Before every run of the test coverage please (re)start the testrpc-sc manually with the following parameters:
+7. Before every run of the test coverage please (re)start the testrpc-sc manually with the following parameters:
 ```
 ./node_modules/.bin/testrpc-sc -p 8555 --gasLimit 0xfffffffffff
 ```
-9. To run test coverage call
+8. To run test coverage call
 ```
 npm run coverage
 ```